 Prior to being Chief Investment Officer at Savola, Huda was a Partner and Chief Investment Officer for MENA at the Abraaj Group as well as a member of the Global Investment Committee.
 Leading a team of ten investment professionals, she deployed over $1 billion in equity capital through MBOs, LBOs, growth capital and structured equity deals into major regional companies.
 She held primary responsibility for managing the full deal life cycle including deal sourcing, valuation, due diligence, transaction document negotiations, deal closing, post-acquisition management and exit.
 She also structured, negotiated and secured debt capital of over US$1.5 billion for acquisition financing and operations, led C-suite and board hiring, and deployed incentive programs across portfolio.
 Investments she led include AlKabeer (a leading frozen food business in the GCC), Kudu (one of Saudi Arabia’s largest QSR chains), Acibadem (a $1 billion deal involving Turkey’s leading listed healthcare provider which was exited through a merger with IHH and listing in Singapore and Mlayasia), Careem (the MENA region’s leading riding share company which became one of the few regional unicorns) and Kuwait Energy (Kuwait based E&P company with assets in Iraq, Egypt and Oman).
 Her experience has spanned several sectors from both investment and operations gaining including F&B, retail, FMCG, insurance, ecommerce, ride sharing, hospitality, healthcare, education, temporary power, and oil and gas.
 Ms Al Lawati holds a Bachelor of Science degree in Neuroscience and a Bachelor of Arts degree in Business Economics (Honors) from Brown University.
 She started her career in 2002 with Schlumberger in Oman.
 She serves on the board of directors of Panda Retail Company, Herfy and Savola Foods Company as well as the board of directors the Young Arab Leaders.
 She is a co-founder of a Dubai based social startup, Bilbareed.

-Rayan Al-Karawi is the MEIRA Saudi Chapter Chairman.
-Heads IR in Zain KSA, is an award-winning Investor Relations professional, with a career that spans more than 25 years, having held key positions covering areas such as financial markets, corporate finance and financial policies, apart from investor relations.
-The organizations he worked for include: the Saudi Arabian Monetary Authority, the Saudi Arabian Investment Bank and Dar Al-Arkan.
-Rayan holds a Bachelor’s Degree in International Business from Schiller International University, London.
-He is also one of the founding members of the Saudi Chapter of the Middle East Investor Relations Association (MEIRA).
+Group Head of IR for Fawaz Alhokair with two listed companies, is an award-winning Investor Relations professional, with a career that spans more than 25 years, having held key positions covering areas such as financial markets, corporate finance and financial policies, apart from investor relations.
+The organizations he worked for include: the Saudi Arabian Monetary Authority, the Saudi Arabian Investment Bank, Dar Al-Arkan and Zain Telecom.
+Rayan earned his Bachelor’s Degree in International Business in 1993 from Schiller International University, London.

 Mr. Wilson is Head of Investor Relations at Aldar Properties PJSC.
 Mr. Wilson is responsible for the all investor related activities surrounding both equity and debt capital markets.
 Prior to his role at Aldar, Mr. Wilson served in various roles within investor relations, corporate finance and finance at FTSE 100 mining group Antofagasta plc in London.